AmarDange/Indo-German/README.md

 - Thank you to Tutor Support for always being there for me, and always being patient with my questions.

 - Thank you to CI Slack Channel for taking time out of their day to answer my questions.

+- Stack Overflow for tips, tricks and solutions to fix errors.

 [Back to top ⇧](#contents)